 - Adding oil and a cup of very hot water.
 I helped with this.
 We used the Keurig to heat it up easily and pour that in.

-- Using a dish towel wrapped around the freezer bag to mix those ingredients together and really knead it with their fingers so it was combined well (dish towel helped with the heat).
+- Use a dish towel wrapped around the freezer bag to mix those ingredients together.
+Really knead it with your fingers so it is combined well.

-- Adding whole wheat flour and kneading for a while until it resembled bread dough.
+- Add whole wheat flour and kneading for a while until it resembles bread dough.

-- Learning how to knead the dough on a cutting board with the palms of their hands, something totally new to them.
+- They learned how to knead the dough on a cutting board with the palms of their hands.
+Something totally new to them.

-- Allowing it to rise for a while and learning that this is a necessary element of making bread.
+- Allowing it to rise for a while, they learned this is a necessary element of making bread.

-- Then deciding whether they wanted to make a loaf of bread or rolls, 1 chose the loaf and 1 chose rolls which was good so we could see which we liked better.
+- Deciding whether they wanted to make a loaf of bread or rolls was next.
+1 chose the loaf and 1 chose rolls which was good so we could see which we liked better.

-- Checking to make sure it was done by inserting a knife into the center.
+- Checked to make sure it was done by inserting a knife into the center.